junegunn/fzf/README.md

         --color header:italic
         --header 'Press CTRL-Y to copy command into clipboard'"
       ```
+    - Can be disabled by setting `FZF_CTRL_R_COMMAND` to an empty string when
+      sourcing the script
+    - Custom override via a non-empty `FZF_CTRL_R_COMMAND` is not yet supported and will emit a warning
 - `ALT-C` - cd into the selected directory
     - The list is generated using `--walker dir,follow,hidden` option
     - Set `FZF_ALT_C_COMMAND` to override the default command